Passerelle clause: Specific clauses

 There are a further six specific clauses.
 These apply to specific policy areas and may be easier to adopt than the general clauses as they require fewer preconditions.
-In four of them it is the Council of Ministers rather than the European Council which may the decision to use the clause.
+In four of them it is the Council rather than the European Council which may the decision to use the clause.
 The European Parliament has no role in four of the clauses and is limited to being consulted in the other two.
 A national parliamentary veto is only retained in one of them.